-Application Deadline: Wednesday, August 4, 5pm
+Application Deadline: Monday, April 3, 2023, 8am

-The Center for Clinical and Translational Science (CCTS) at the University of Kentucky, anticipates having funding, as part of our NIH CTSA award, to support the training of exceptional graduate students, (i.e., MD, DMD, and PharmD students or PhD level graduate students) committed to developing careers as leaders of multidisciplinary research in Clinical and Translational Science (CTS).
+The Center for Clinical and Translational Science (CCTS) at the University of Kentucky, has funding, as part of our NIH CTSA award, to support the training of exceptional graduate students (i.e., MD, DMD, and PharmD students or PhD level graduate students) from any college at the University of Kentucky committed to developing careers as leaders of multidisciplinary research in Clinical and Translational Science (CTS) are eligible to apply.
+Applications from underrepresented minorities and those with disabilities and/or having disadvantaged backgrounds are highly encouraged to apply.
+Six positions will be available with start dates between May 1- September 1, 2023.